MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshooting-mode.md

 - Requirements:

-    - For troubleshooting mode to be applied, Endpoints must be tenant enrolled with sense active on the device.
+    - For troubleshooting mode to be applied, Microsoft Defender Endpoint must be tenant-enrolled and active on the device.

-    - Microsoft Defender Antivirus must be the active antivirus on the device.
+    - The device must be actively running Microsoft Defender Antivirus.

 - Use troubleshooting mode to disable/change the tamper protection setting to perform: